OpenSpace/openspace.github.io/docs/users/skybrowser/skybrowser.md

 - Show Title in GUI: Displays the title of the sky browser on the top bar of the browser
 - Allow Camera Rotation: Decides if the camera should rotate if the target is outside of the master node screen
 - Camera Rotation Speed: The speed of the camera rotation.
-Higher number means higher speed
+A higher number means higher speed
 - Target Animation Speed: The speed of the animation of the target.
-Higher number means higher speed
+A higher number means higher speed
 - Field of View Animation Speed: the speed of the animation of the field of view.
-Higher number means higher speed
+A higher number means higher speed
 - Hide targets and browsers with GUI: If checked, the targets and browsers are not rendered if the sky browser panel is not visible
 - Inverse Zoom Direction: Flips the zoom direction
 - Space Craft Animation Time: Sets the animation time for moving space crafts in seconds.